 Graphics: Radeon RX 5700 XT or Nvidia RTX 2070

 Storage: 50 GB available space

 The recommended system requirements list more recent graphics cards, AMD’s RX 5700 XT and NVIDIA’s RTX 2070.
 Both of these cards were launched in 2019 and will produce better gaming experiences.
 The problem with these cards is their current pricing makes PC gaming really expensive.
 The RX 5700 XT is going for over $1,500 and the RTX 2070 is somewhere in the $1,200-$1,500 range.

-If you’re researching a new graphics card for Halo Infinite, it’s worth reviewing the list below and finding one that can meet your budget and handle the game well.
+If you’re researching a new graphics card for Halo Infinite, it’s worth reviewing the list below.
+It will help you find one that can meet your budget the game well.

-We’ll go through each of the major graphics cards created by NVIDIA and AMD Radeon and score how they should perform against the system requirements that Halo Infinite put out.
+We’ll go through each of the major graphics cards created by NVIDIA and AMD Radeon.
+These will be scored on how they should perform against the system requirements.

 |NVIDIA GeForce 700 Series||No, it is unlikely given the minimum requirement of GeForce GTX 1050 Ti|